NicholasGraalum/CS362-Project/documentation/userDocumentation.md

 ## Using the website:
 When using the website there are 4 main pages:
-- '/meals': this can be accessed by clicking the **meals** button on the top nav bar of the webpage
+- '/meals': this can be accessed by clicking the **meals** button after clicking the dropdown menu on the top right
-- '/ingredients':  this can be accessed by clicking the **ingredients** button on the top nav bar of the webpage
+- '/ingredients':  this can be accessed by clicking the **ingredients** button after clicking the dropdown menu on the top right
-- '/list': this can be accessed by clicking the **list** button on the top nav bar of the webpage
+- '/list': this can be accessed by clicking the **list** button after clicking the dropdown menu on the top right
 - '/profile': this can be accessed by clicking the circle with the word **profile** in it

 ### Meals page: